What Happened to Little Red Riding Hood? (Flash Fiction)

 Lewis the Loyal Labrador Retriever (a Work of Flash Fiction)

-When Clarissa adopted her lab, Lewis, she loved him so much that she knew she had to set up a YouTube page for him.
+When Clarissa adopted her lab, Lewis, she loved him so much that she knew she had to set up a YouTube account for him.
 Within months, thousands of people came to agree with her that Lewis was a fantastic doggo.
 They tuned in for short clips of him flinging himself into puddles in city parks, mauling new toys, and clambering onto his hoomans’ bed.

 The humans were just Clarissa and her husband, Andrew, who lived in a two-bedroom apartment.
 Andrew worked in his home office (the second of the two bedrooms), while Clarissa worked from her laptop at the kitchen table or from a corner of the couch in the living room.
 Lewis preferred Andrew to her and often lay on the rug in the home office – unless Clarissa opened the fridge or a cupboard door, which made him materialize at her side.
 Clarissa wasn’t too upset about that; she reminded herself that he was an affectionate dog and loyal to both her and Andrew.